linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

   and gray comment area can reduce the amount of information in the source code file, conducive to reading code.

-## Disadvantages of traditional literary programming
+## Disadvantages of traditional literate programming

-- because traditional literary programming users are mainly technical writers, speakers, technical document Maintainers,
+- because traditional literate programming users are mainly technical writers, speakers, technical document Maintainers,
-  Style is the document priority, greatly increase the amount of information in the code, interfere with the code reading, especially for non-literary programming programmers are unfriendly, or even unreadable, so there are very few applications in the field of programming.
+  Style is the document priority, greatly increase the amount of information in the code, interfere with the code reading, especially for non-literate programming programmers are unfriendly, or even unreadable, so there are very few applications in the field of programming.